 The latest in Virginia wine news is a decision by the Virginia Wine Board ‘to pursue a marketing plan that will include the designation of Viognier as Virginia’s signature grape for national branding purposes.‘

 As I’ve noted here on a number of occasions, I believe Viognier could be the future of Virginia white wine in terms of gaining prominence in the global marketplace.
-Though Viognier can be a major differentiator for Virginia, one challenge with such focus on one varietal may be the loss of focus (perhaps enthusiasm) for other equally deserving grapes.
+Though Viognier can be a major differentiator for Virginia, one challenge with such focus on one grape variety may be the loss of focus (perhaps enthusiasm) for other equally deserving grapes.
 This of course, is just the opinion of someone with virtually no viticulture or winemaking experience.

 As part of the Industry Release, Rock Stephens, Chairman of the Virginia Wine Board, noted the success other regions have had with similar focus on a ‘signature‘ grape as a way to increase attention and drive tourism and sales on all wines for the region – like New York Riesling, Oregon Pinot Noir, Argentina Malbec, and New Zealand Sauvignon Blanc.